Adoption FAQs

 FAQs

-Most of the children waiting for adoption are aged three or older, or in sibling groups.
+Although there are children of all ages waiting for adoption, there are a large proportion who are aged three or older, or in sibling groups.
+You are likely to be matched more quickly with a child or children if you are open to adopting children of all ages.
 There are some younger children available for adoption through our early permanence scheme.
 This initiative involves babies and young children being placed with potential adopters who are also approved as temporary foster carers while decisions are made about the child’s future within the family court process.
 Please see our early permanence page for more details about this.

 No, but to adopt a child in the UK you must have your main home here and have lived in the UK for at least a year before you apply to court for an adoption order.
 If you are not a British citizen it’s not a requirement to become one, but it does help if you have indefinite leave to remain in the UK or Dual Citizenship.